New Work on Safety and Security for Connected Cars

 }

-Security requirements for automotive on-board networks based on dark-side
+Security requirements for automotive on-board networks based on dark-side scenarios,

 EVITA Deliverable D2.3

-The objective of the EVITA project is to design, verify, and prototype an architecture for automotive on-board networks where security-relevant components are protected against tampering and sensitive data are protected against compromise.
+Abstract: The objective of the EVITA project is to design, verify, and prototype an architecture for automotive on-board networks where security-relevant components are protected against tampering and sensitive data are protected against compromise.
 Thus, EVITA will provide a basis for the secure deployment of electronic safety aids based on vehicle-to-vehicle and vehicle-to-infrastructure communication.
 A key activity for the EVITA project is the capture of security requirements for the secure system architecture and associated software and hardware components based on a set of use cases and an investigation of security threat scenarios (dark-side scenarios).
 This document outlines the processes used to identify and evaluate security requirements, and details the results of their application to automotive on-board networks.
 It provides input to the secure on-board architecture design.

 BibTeX: